kartonfarkas/api_docs/source/suite/emails/email_update.rst

      - string
      - Name of the email campaign
      - Empty string is not accepted.
+   * - language
+     - string
+     - The language of the email campaign
+     - For example 'en' or 'de'.
+   * - subject
+     - string
+     - The subject of the email campaign
+     - Can not be empty.
    * - additional_linktracking_parameters
      - string
      - Additional url parameters that are added to the tracked links url when redirected.
      - Only works if this feature is enabled for the customer.
+   * - text_source
+     - string
+     - The text source of a custom-html campaign.
+     - Only works if the campaign is not template-based.
+   * - html_source
+     - string
+     - The html source of a custom-html campaign.
+     - Only works if the campaign is not template-based.

 Request Example
 ---------------